bubeck/airspace_germany/README.md

 I set up this repository to re-publish it for easy access to the open source community.

 It gets automatically updated by a GitHub workflow once a day, so it should be always up to date.

+## Verification of an airspace

+Airspaces sometimes have minor tweaks, like similar coordinates instead of identical.
+You can use http://xcglobe.com/airspace to look at them in detail and find improvements.

+## Changes or Pull requests

-If you want to publish any changes, you can either send them to the original author mentioned in the airspace file or issue a pull request on this repository.
+If you want to provide any changes or fixes, you can either send them to the original author mentioned in the airspace file or issue a pull request on this repository.
 I will try to forward your changes to the author of the airspace file.

-Hopefully, he will use GitHub or something similar to publish this on his own in the future.
+Hopefully, the author will use GitHub or something similar to publish the airspace on his own in the future, so that this repository is not necessary anymore.